 You regularly work with some of the most beautiful women.
 How does that shape your definition of beauty?
 For me, modeling is a real job.
 It is very difficult to adopt the right attitude at the right time.
 Ok, sometimes I am fascinated by models I work with, but for me the real beauty is not on pictures.
 Real beauty is something you can’t catch with a camera.
 We call that charm.

-What other professional services do you offer to your clientele?
+What other professional services makeup artist Jade Rodriquez offer to her clientele?
 What would you say is your specialty in this field?
 Do you have a team?
 I do some hair styling, I love that but I am not so confident, I need more practice.
 My thing is makeup, definitely.
 I like to create a universe, an atmosphere and when I begin to work with the photographer and model, I like when the result is not what was expected.
 So, yes I have a team, every time I work, with different people, because a makeup without photographer or model is nothing.

 Do you like creating really out-there looks, or do you prefer something classically beautiful?
 Why?
 Yes, what I prefer is artistic beauty, so I like when it is not conventional stuff.
 I also like when a bride asks me for something very specific she saw on a picture.
 It is a challenge to give her what she really wants and apply perfectly to her morphology.

 How do you keep up with all the new trends and styles?
 What are your sources of inspiration?
 I spend part of my time on Pinterest, Facebook and other similar websites.
 I do some research, I like to see tutorials of other makeup artists on Youtube and I try to have my own style but it is quite difficult.
 I think everyone inspire everyone.
 You have to discover your personal touch.